March 23, 2025

 How to Import Data

-Follow the steps in the Capella UI to populate your database.
+Follow the steps in the Capella UI to populate your cluster.

 To access the Import tool, go to Data Tools Import.

-In trial accounts, the Start tab also has a link to the Import tool.
+In free tier accounts, the Home tab also has a link to the Import tool.

 Import Data from Your Browser